egbakou/rasa_toolkit/README.md

 # rasa_toolkit
-Python script to update your rasa model without retranning.
+Python script to update your rasa model without retraining.

 ##  Issue solved by this project
 When you have trained a model and you made changes to a response text in of your domain file, the model needs to be retrained.